Administration & Finance

-This Policy is applicable to all SF State departments and operational units operating network devices, production servers as well as academic systems and servers.
+This Policy is applicable to all SF State departments and operational units operating network devices, communications infrastructure, servers, cloud services, and endpoints.
 It outlines:

-- the minimum level of monitoring and logging that must be in place for all campus servers
+- The extent of monitoring and logging that must be in place

-- the minimum event elements that must be logged
+- The event elements that must be logged

-- intervals and/or conditions for automated and human involved review and escalation
+- Intervals and/or conditions for automated and human involved monitoring and escalation

-If available, and storage and processor capacity allows, the following elements should be captured for the system and critical applications running on the system:
+If available, and storage and processor capacity allows, the following elements should be captured for platforms that processes critical data, and the applications running on them: